Domain Name: Everything You Need To Know [2024]

 The TLD stands for Top Level Domain.
 It is also called Doman Name Extensions.

-Domain names are hierarchical and are organized into a series of levels or categories.
-The levels of a domain name are separated by periods (dots).
+A hierarchical series of levels or categories organizes domain names, separated by periods (dots).

 The highest level of a domain name is the top-level domain (TLD), which is the part of the domain name that appears after the final period.